TheRandomLabs/Scoop-Spotify/README.md

 ## Notes

-* All of the packages in this bucket should be installed locally rather than globally.
+* None of the packages in this bucket can be installed globally.
 * If you have the means, please buy Spotify Premium instead of installing BlockTheSpot.
 * All of the Spicetify packages require Spotify to be installed either through this Scoop bucket or the official installer.